GAZB2212/Fusion-connect/design_guidelines.md

 ## Dark Mode (Primary)

-HalalMatch's primary mode is **dark mode** with the navy background.
+Fusion's primary mode is **dark mode** with the navy background.
 Light mode can be offered as an alternative.

 **Light Mode Adjustments**:
 - Background: Ivory (#F8F4E3)